dmi-3D/dmi-3D.github.io/index.md

 title: Home
 ---

+*Recent news*: the DMI commission was officially approved by the IUCr general assembly in August 2021!
+More to come soon.

 Welcome to the web home of Diffraction Microstructure Imaging (DMI).
 This website serves as a hub for information regarding diffraction-based (laboratory X-ray, synchrotron X-ray, and neutron) imaging techniques associated with the non-destructive 3-D characterization of microstructures in crystalline materials.
 These techniques include: 3-D X-ray diffraction / high-energy diffraction microscopy, diffraction contrast tomography, micro Laue diffraction, and energy dispersive diffraction mapping.
 With this commission, we hope to provide an educational resource for researchers in the rapidly growing field of DMI and to help connect researchers throughout the world.
 This commission has grown from two workshops regarding technical advances to DMI techniques held at the Deutsches Elektronen-Synchrotron (Hamburg, Germany, 2018) and the National Institute of Standards and Technology (Gaithersburg, USA, 2020).